TheTechRobo/keyra-bot/README.md

     # accepts words in any order: "beta installer of elive", "installer beta of elive", "of elive beta installer":
     (?=.*beta)(?=.*installer).*of elive:   the installer of elive is the best one!

+    # if you need to add entries wich includes the ":" colon char, make sure to quote it with also !, like:
+    test: ! 'result with a : colon char'

 Memos to other users
 --------------------